Chicago Brain Injury Attorneys

 - Clear fluids draining from the nose or ears

 - Cognitive difficulties

 - Increased anxiety

-If you are experiencing any of these symptoms you need to contact a doctor immediately.
+If you are experiencing any of these symptoms, you must contact a doctor immediately.

-Treating brain injury is expensive and full recovery is never guaranteed.
-The Chicago brain injury attorneys at Walner & Associates have decades of combined experience helping victims of this serious personal injury get the compensation needed to recover and live the best life possible.
-We would be happy to meet with you free of charge to discuss your case, assess your damages, and help you determine the most effective way to get the compensation you are due.
+Our team would be happy to meet with you free of charge to discuss your brain injury case, assess your damages, and help you determine the most effective way to get the maximum compensation you are due.